GeNet: A Graph Neural Network-based Anti-noise Task-Oriented Semantic Communication Paradigm: GNN-Based SC Framework

 In our GeNet model, we use the mean readout function to aggregate the node features in the decoder to obtain the graph-level features, which can reduce the noise in the channel.
 The mean readout function is defined as:

 Assuming that the noise is independent and identically distributed (i.i.d.).
-As mentioned in Algorithm \ref{algorithm:2}, the noisy node feature $i$ is $\mathcal{N}'_i = \mathcal{N}_i + n_i$.
+As mentioned in Algorithm \ref{algorithm:2}, the noisy feature of node $v$ is $\boldsymbol{h}'_v = \boldsymbol{h}_v + \boldsymbol{n}_v$.
 Given that the mean readout function, we have the following graph-level features when the noise is added to the node features:

-Among them, $n_v\sim\mathcal{N}(0,\sigma_n^2)$, and $\frac{1}{N} \sum_{v \in \mathcal{N}} n_v \sim\mathcal{N}(0,\frac{\sigma_n^2}{N})$.
+Among them, $\boldsymbol{n}_v\sim\mathcal{N}(0,\sigma_n^2)$, and $\frac{1}{N} \sum_{v \in \mathcal{N}} \boldsymbol{n}_v \sim\mathcal{N}(0,\frac{\sigma_n^2}{N})$.
 Therefore, the noise power in the graph-level features is reduced by a factor of $\frac{1}{N}$ compared to the noise power in the channel.